Microsoft/azure-docs.cs-cz/articles/azure-monitor/insights/container-insights-prometheus-integration.md

         urls = ["http://myurl:9101/metrics"] ## An array of urls to scrape metrics from
         ```

-    - Pokud chcete nakonfigurovat vyřazení metrik Prometheus z DaemonSet agenta pro každý jednotlivý uzel v clusteru, nakonfigurujte následující v ConfigMap:
+    - To configure scraping of Prometheus metrics from an agent's DaemonSet for every individual node in the cluster, configure the following in the ConfigMap:

         ```
         prometheus-data-collection-settings: |-